Last Updated on by SiteControl

 We explain the different types of coverage and guide you through the process of selecting the policy that is ideal for your needs.
 It is also very easy to apply for a policy, compared to the initial Exchange process from several years ago.
 Application time has been reduced from about an hour to 10-15 minutes.
 Applying and enrolling for coverage can be completed by phone or online.The initial payment is not required at the time of the enrollment, and additional documents are rarely required.
 Occasionally, proof of income may be requested.

 Senior high-deductible coverage is offered through Medicare Supplement coverage Plan F (HD) (renewal only) and Plan G (HD).
 The current deductible is $2,800, which increased slightly from last year.
 These plans are the least expensive of all Supplement options.
 Once the deductible is met, your coverage matches a Part G plan without out-of-pocket expenses.
-Many Hoosier carriers offer these plans, including Aetna, Humana, Cigna, United World Life, Medico, and Great Southern Life.
+Many Hoosier carriers offer these plans, including New Era Life, United American, Cigna, Medico, Atlantic Capital Life, Mutual Of Omaha, Ace Property And Casualty, Woodmen Of The World, Humana, Physicians Select, Physicians Life, and Elips Life.
 Note: Plan G (HD) is available for current and new enrollees.
+Plan F (HD) is not offered to new enrollees.

 Open Enrollment